abhinay-0607/smart-medicine-box/README.md

 # smart-medicine-box
-IoT-based smart medicine box using ESP32, RTC, WiFi, and GSM for automated medication reminders, notifications, and emergency alerts.
+IoT-based smart medicine box using ESP32, RTC, WiFi, and GSM for automated medication reminders, notifications, and emergency alerts

-# Smart Medicine Box

-An IoT-based Smart Medicine Box designed to help users take medicines on time through multi-stage reminders and emergency alerts.
+Designed to help users take medicines on time through multi-stage reminders and emergency alerts.

 ## Features